 The LEA must use the restricted rate to determine indirect costs allocable to those Federal educational programs whose authorizing statutes include the supplement-not-supplant language.
 This requirement thus prevents an LEA from recovering the full cost of those programs from the State.
 The LEA must absorb, from its own resources, the difference between indirect costs allocable to those programs under the restricted rate, and what those costs would have been if determined via the unrestricted rate.
-As already noted, lowa calculates both an unrestricted rate and a restricted rate for each LEA under their jurisdiction.
+As already noted, LEAs apply for an unrestricted rate and a restricted rate for each LEA directly with the cognizant Federal agency.